Recruiting Contractors vs Employees: What’s the Difference?

 Where Can I Find Top Independent Talent?

 Many managers today use freelance marketplaces, online platforms that connect independent contractors with projects.
-A marketplace can help enable the transaction between contractor and client directly online.
-Typically, after filing out a profile, independent talent can search for or be matched with opportunities that fit their skill set.
+A marketplace can help enable transactions between contractors and clients directly online.
+Typically, after filling out a profile, independent talent can search for or be matched with opportunities that fit their skill set.
 On the other side, you can evaluate and select the right person for the job.

 If you decide to simply post project opportunities on your company website, be sure to call out a separation between independent contractor and full-time employee jobs.
 Once they are engaged, independents value a smooth onboarding process.
 Creating a welcome site that provides education regarding what to expect during the vetting and engagement process can help to satisfy these needs.